2025-26 college football bowl confidence picks: Optimal rankings from proven expert

 Thomas Casale just released his college football bowl confidence picks

 The 2025-26 college football bowl season kicks off on Saturday when Boise State battles Washington in the 2025 LA Bowl at 8 p.m.
 ET.
 Over the course of the next five weeks, there will be 46 bowl matchups (including all College Football Playoff games) and the college football bowl schedule includes some stylistically intriguing battles.
-After being snubbed by the College Football Playoff committee, Notre Dame has chosen not to participate in a bowl, but No. 12 BYU, who was also left out, will play No. 22 Georgia Tech, which has dropped three of its last four, in the Pop-Tarts Bowl on Dec.
-27.
+After being snubbed by the College Football Playoff committee, Notre Dame has chosen not to participate in a bowl, but No. 12 BYU, who was also left out, will play No. 22 Georgia Tech in the Pop-Tarts Bowl on Dec.
+27. Other matchups that day include Penn State vs. Clemson (-4.5), UConn vs. Army (-5.5) and LSU vs. Houston (-3.5).

 BYU is a 4.5-point favorite in the latest college football bowl odds, but will they actually show up motivated after it looks like they weren't given serious consideration for the 12-team playoff?
 Motivation is always a factor during bowl season and it's something that you'll need to consider as you make your college football bowl confidence picks along with opt-outs, transfer portal news, injuries and many more factors.